- My Local

 Many of the local churches around the Portland area are smaller fellowships, more susceptible to decline in times of social and economic confusion.
 The Lord sustains these fellowships through cooperative ministry with other parts of the body of Christ.
 There is a need for interconnectedness among ministries and churches, to both strengthen the existing ministries and find new ways to reach out into the surrounding communities.

-After seeing the need in his community, Tom feels called to serve as an area missionary in Portland.
-He describes himself being a “Barnabas,” advising and encouraging pastors and leaders of the 24+ small churches and mission points affiliated with InFaith in the Portland area.
+After seeing the need in his community, Tom began to serve as an area missionary in several communities in Northwest Oregon.
+He describes himself as being a “Barnabas,” encouraging, equipping, advising, and assisting pastors and leaders of the 20+ small churches and mission points affiliated with InFaith in the Portland area.
 “By working with church leaders and local congregations, I hope to facilitate the growth of cooperative ministry and fellowship,” Tom explains.

 The goal is for this interconnectedness to lead to creative outreaches in unreached and underserved communities.